Level3-REST/site/doc/profiles/nexus.md

 ### Fetch Nexus

-A Client can fetch the Nexus' state with a `GET` request.
+A client can fetch the Nexus' state with a `GET` request.
 The state information is in the payload.

 ![](nexus/fetch.svg){: .center-image}